HumanSignal/label-studio-ml-backend/README.md

 1. Get your model code
 2. Wrap it with the Label Studio SDK
 3. Create a running server script
-4. Launch script
+4. Launch the script
 5. Connect Label Studio to ML backend on the UI

 ## Quickstart

-Here is a quick example tutorial on how to run the ML backend with a simple text classifier:
+Follow this example tutorial to run an ML backend with a simple text classifier:

 0. Clone the repo
    ```bash